zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 truffle(develop)> upgradeableToken.migrate({ from: owner })
 ```

-You can now check your balance of the legacy token:
+We can now check your balance of the legacy token:
 ```sh
 truffle(develop)> legacyToken.balanceOf(owner)
 BigNumber { s: 1, e: 0, c: [ 0 ] }